Please follow the steps below before your immigrant visa interview at the U.S. Consulate General in Warsaw, Poland.

 If you need to reschedule your immigrant visa appointment, you can do so through the Global Support Services (GSS) website: ustraveldocs.com/ (choose "Reschedule NVC Appointment" to reschedule your appointment).
 Please note that you will not be permitted to schedule a new appointment until the day after your original appointment was scheduled.
 If you have questions, please contact the service desk via ustraveldocs.com/pl/en/contact-us.

 As soon as you receive your appointment date, you must schedule a medical exam in Poland, Belarus or Russia.
 Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices.
 Please schedule and attend a medical exam with one of these doctors before your interview.
-Due to overwhelming demand, the doctors in Poland are overbooked and facing backlogs; therefore, we strongly suggest applicants currently resident in Russia and Belarus seek their medical exams in their country of residence.
+All visa applicants must have their medical examination results completed and be available before their consular interview.

 It is important that you bring all required original documents to your interview.
 We’ve created a checklist that will tell you what to bring.
 Please print the checklist below and bring it to your interview along with the listed documents.